-- (b) The record of decision shall contain the following information: - 1.
+- b) The record of decision shall contain the following information: - 1.
 A statement of the decision. - 2.
-Identification of all alternatives considered by the department in reaching its decision, specifying which one is considered environmentally preferable. - 3.
-A statement indicating that all practicable means to avoid or mitigate environmental harm have been adopted, and if not so adopted, a statement specifying the reasons for not adopting all such means.
+Identification of all alternatives considered by the department in reaching its decision, specifying which one is considered environmentally preferable.

-- (2) EA; FINDING OF NO SIGNIFICANT IMPACT. (a) The decision to revise an EA to constitute a FONSI shall not be made until after the end of the 30-day period specified in the notice of availability of the EA provided for under s.
-Trans 400.11(5)(b). - (b) If potentially significant impacts have not been identified, the department shall revise the EA as appropriate and shall attach a summary of the public hearing, if a hearing was held, and a summary of any comments received and responses thereto.
-These items, along with a statement of no significant impact, shall constitute the FONSI and the record of decision. - (c) If, at any point in the EA process, the department determines that the proposed action may have a significant impact on the quality of the human environment, an EIS shall be prepared. - TRANS 400.14 DEIS AND FEIS REEVALUATION AND SUPPLEMENT.
+- 3. A statement indicating that all practicable means to avoid or mitigate environmental harm have been adopted, and if not so adopted, a statement specifying the reasons for not adopting all such means. - (2) EA; FINDING OF NO SIGNIFICANT IMPACT. (a) The decision to revise an EA to constitute a FONSI shall not be made until after the end of the 30-day period specified in the notice of availability of the EA provided for under s.
+Trans 400.11 (5) (b). - (b) If potentially significant impacts have not been identified, the department shall revise the EA as appropriate and shall attach a summary of the public hearing, if a hearing was held, and a summary of any comments received and responses thereto.
+These items, along with a statement of no significant impact, shall constitute the FONSI and the record of decision. - (c) If, at any point in the EA process, the department determines that the proposed action may have a significant impact on the quality of the human environment, an EIS shall be prepared.

+Trans 400.14 Deis and feis reevaluation and supplement.
 (1) DEIS. (a) A reevaluation of a DEIS shall be prepared if 3 years have elapsed before the date of publication of the notice of availability of the FEIS provided for under s.
-Trans 400.11(4).
+Trans 400.11 (4).
 A reevaluation of a DEIS shall also be prepared any time prior to the date of publication of the notice of availability of the FEIS if, in the judgment of the department, there have been significant changes in the proposed action, the affected human environment, the anticipated environmental impacts or the proposed mitigation measures.
 If in either case the reevaluation indicates or confirms any such significant changes, a supplemental DEIS shall be prepared.
 The supplemental DEIS shall be prepared and processed in the same manner as a DEIS under this chapter.
-Preparation of the supplemental DEIS shall not require withdrawal of previous approvals for those aspects of the proposed action not directly affected by the changed condition or new information. - (b) An EA may be used to assess the need to prepare a supplemental DEIS if it is uncertain that significant changes in the proposed action, the affected human environment, the anticipated environmental impacts or proposed mitigation measures will result in significant environmental impacts which could not be identified from preparing a reevaluation of the DEIS.
-The EA shall be prepared and processed in accordance with the requirements of this compter.
-Preparation of the EA shall not require withdrawal of previous approvals for those aspects of the proposed action not directly affected by the changed condition or new information.

-- (2) FEIS. (a) A reevaluation of a FEIS shall be prepared any time there have been, in the judgment of the department, significant changes in the proposed action, the affected human environment, the anticipated environmental impacts or the proposed mitigation measures.
+Preparation of the supplemental DEIS shall not require withdrawal of previous approvals for those aspects of the proposed action not directly affected by the changed condition or new information.

+- (b) An EA may be used to assess the need to prepare a supplemental DEIS if it is uncertain that significant changes in the proposed action, the affected human environment, the anticipated environmental impacts or proposed mitigation measures will result in significant environmental impacts which could not be identified from preparing a reevaluation of the DEIS.
+The EA shall be prepared and processed in accordance with the requirements of this chapter.
+Preparation of the EA shall not require withdrawal of previous approvals for those aspects of the proposed action not directly affected by the changed condition or new information. - (2) FEIS. (a) A reevaluation of a FEIS shall be prepared any time there have been, in the judgment of the department, significant changes in the proposed action, the affected human environment, the anticipated environmental impacts or the proposed mitigation measures.
 If the reevaluation confirms any such significant changes, a supplemental FEIS shall be prepared.
 The supplemental FEIS shall be prepared and processed in the same manner as a FEIS under this chapter.
-Preparation of the supplemental FEIS shall not require withdrawal of previous approvals for those aspects of the proposed action not directly affected by the changed condition or new information. - (b) An EA may be used to assess the need to prepare a supplemental FEIS if it is uncertain that significant changes in the proposed action, the affected human environment, the anticipated environmental impacts or proposed mitigation measures will result in significant environmental impacts which could not be identified from preparing a reevaluation of the FEIS.
-The EA shall be prepared and processed in accordance with the requirements of this chapter.
-Preparation of the EA shall not require withdrawal of previous approvals for those aspects of the proposed action not directly affected by the changed condition or new information.
+Preparation of the supplemental FEIS shall not require withdrawal of previous approvals for those aspects of the proposed action not directly affected by the changed condition or new information.